 In addition, he has coached 44 MCHA All-Academic student-athletes who have achieved a grade point average of 3.00 or higher.

-In his final season with MU he directed his program to a pair of wins over nationally ranked MSOE and a tie against the NCAA Division III defending national champion, St. Norbert College.
-Wise's team was ranked among the national leaders in several statistical categories, including 14th in power play (23.5 percent), 20th in penalty kill (84.6 percent), 21st in scoring offense (3.58) and 36th in scoring defense (3.08).
+In his final season with MU, he directed his program to a pair of wins over nationally ranked MSOE and a tie against the NCAA Division III defending national champion, St. Norbert College.
+Wise's team was ranked among the national leaders in several statistical categories, including 14th in power play (23.5 percent), 20th in penalty kill (84.6 percent), 21st in scoring offense (3.58).

 In 2010-11 Wise coached Dakota Dubetz who became MU's first USCHO All-American after leading the nation in assists (34).
 Wise also saw 14 of his student-athletes be named MCHA All-Academic, the second-most among conferences institutions.